 Archive of past IACP and Cisco Systems Community Policing Award winners.

 Share with the world how your department has addressed these challenges through collaboration, prevention and proactive partnerships.
-Winners will be honored at the 2015 IACP Annual Conference in Chicago.
-The winning agency from each category also receives one complimentary annual conference registration; transportation for one to and from the conference; and one hotel room for five nights while at the conference.
+Winners will be honored at the 2017 IACP Annual Conference in Philadelphia The winning agency from each category also receives one complimentary annual conference registration; transportation for one to and from the conference; and one hotel room for five nights while at the conference.